saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 So bear in mind that

-* `@Autowired` use byType autowiring by default. when you have multiple beans definitions and you need one and not the other use `@Qualifier("Bean Name")`.
+* `@Autowired` uses byType autowiring by default. when you have multiple beans definitions and you need one and not the other use `@Qualifier("Bean Name")`.
 * Most of the time, we are working with interfaces as best practice, and later on we implement them.
 So, let's suppose we have the following code:

 `public Interface Student {